gsbischoff/usb-pen-injection/README.md

 # USB Pen Injection

-Use the Windows API to slave the input of a pressure sensitive stylus from a Microsoft Surface and pipe it over USB (or some other protocol) for input on a separate computer without a touch display.
+Uses the Windows API to slave the input of a pressure sensitive stylus from a Microsoft Surface and pipe it over USB (or some other protocol) for input on a separate computer without a touch display.
 (Work-In-Progress)

 The initial implementation uses the sockets API (with Winsock).
+USB or Bluetooth to come later.

 ## Contents